saturneric/GpgFrontend-Manual/src/content/docs/overview/glance.md

 ![GpgFrontend Interface](https://image.cdn.bktus.com/i/2024/06/15/0408b896-6472-4677-b0d1-96f5b9e54a3b.webp)

-## Project Origins and Mission
+## Mission and Origins

-GpgFrontend inherits its core from the stable and user-friendly [gpg4usb](https://www.gpg4usb.org/) project, aiming to introduce OpenPGP's new features while maintaining simplicity and accessibility.
-My goal is to ensure data security, making GnuPG's powerful tools available to all, regardless of technical expertise.
+GpgFrontend draws its inspiration and core philosophy from the stable, portable, and cross-platform [gpg4usb](https://www.gpg4usb.org/) project.
+Inheriting the spirit of true portability and platform independence, GpgFrontend builds on this foundation to deliver even more advanced features, modern algorithm support, and an intuitive user experience.
+Our mission is to make powerful OpenPGP encryption truly accessible—simple, robust, and convenient for everyone, on any major operating system.

-### A Commitment to Freedom and Security
+### Open Source, Always

-As a solo-maintained open-source project, GpgFrontend is a testament to the power of community and the pursuit of privacy.
-It remains forever free, inviting contributions, suggestions, and feedback from users worldwide.
+As a community-driven, open-source project, GpgFrontend is entirely free and transparent, welcoming contributions, feedback, and ideas from users worldwide.

 ## Explore the Source